trholmes/mucolstudies/README.md

 # mucolstudies
-Collection of scripts for performing mucol studies.
+Collection of scripts for performing Muon Collider studies.

 For a very simple version of reading an slcio file, see `makeMuonPlots_simple.py`.